DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/paging.md

 ## Page Size Selection

-Enable page size selection by specifying the available `pageSizes` of the `PagingPanel` plugin.
+Enable page size selection by specifying the available `allowedPageSizes` of the `PagingPanel` plugin.

 The example below demonstrates the basic configuration for the uncontrolled mode.
 The `defaultPageSize` property of the `PagingState` plugin is used to define the initial page size.